-The rise of deep learning-based recommendations
+The rise of deep learning recommender systems

 As brands across industries continue to adopt deep learning, learn how it is being adapted for the delivery of product recommendations that enhance the customer experience and generate meaningful revenue.